Alternatives to Conventional Z-Girts

 STRONGIRT

-Here are a few of the reasons to use StronGirt in your next project, instead of conventional Z-Girts:
+Here are a few of the reasons to use StronGirt in your next project instead of conventional Z-Girts:

 #1 INCREASED ENERGY EFFICIENCY

 So, what happens when traditional z-girts pass through continuous insulation?
-It creates a breach in the cavity and compromises the enclosure creating an area for thermal bridging
+It creates a breach in the cavity and compromises the enclosure creating an area for thermal bridging.

-By eliminating the common causes of thermal bridging, the StronGirt system provides a more efficient outer envelope for a building, reducing energy usage and eliminating condensation.
+By eliminating the common causes of thermal bridging, the StronGirt system provides a more efficient outer envelope for a building, reducing energy usage and condensation.

 #2 EASY INSTALLATION

-Installing conventional insulation systems can be a time-consuming and difficult process.
+Installing conventional insulation systems can be a time-consuming and challenging process.
 Thanks to the innovative features of StronGirt, installation of the StrongWell system can take as little as a third of the time versus other conventional insulation systems.
 With fewer components than competing systems, the installation is simple and efficient.

 #3 SUPERIOR DURABILITY